 - In Red vs. Blue, the Blue team sees someone wearing pink armour in the Red base.
 They gush over there being a girl over there, and how unfair it is that they didn't have one, only for Tex to cut in with:

 "You do realize that I'm a chick, right?
 And that I'm standing right here?"

 - Parodied in Rob and Elliot.
 Elliot makes a joke about a "dumb guy," prompting Rob to blow up in his face: "My mother was dumb!
 I'm half dumb!"

 - In Loserz, when Carrie comments to Alice that her friend Jess coming out of the closet is disturbing, Alice responds with something similar to this trope.

 Carrie: Doesn't that freak you out?
 Isn't that totally gross?

-.
+Alice: Let Me Get This Straight....
 You're asking one of the only black girls at this school if she should be repulsed by somebody because she's different?

-- In this Something Positive strip, a white male Pagan ran across a Davan-created webcomic taking a potshot at Wicca and works himself into a righteous anger over the "persecution":
+- In this Something*Positive strip, a white male Pagan ran across a Davan-created webcomic taking a potshot at Wicca and works himself into a righteous anger over the "persecution":

-Pagan: You'll never know what its like to live with the pain of your ancestors being oppresses for who they were!
+Pagan: You'll never know what its like to live with the pain of your ancestors being oppressed for who they were!
 That they lived in fear because they might get lynched!
 To know that the suffered so I'd have the right to —

-with (African-American Wiccan) Kim staring at him.]
+[Beat Panel with African-American Wiccan Kim staring at him]